On the iterated estimation of dynamic discrete choice games: Monte Carlo simulations

 Next, we turn attention to the optimal $K$-MD estimator.
 Recall that the ``invariance'' result in Theorem \ref{thm:MD_main} indicates that there are multiple asymptotically equivalent ways of implementing the optimal $K$-MD estimator.
-Throughout this section, the optimal $K$-MD estimator is a {\it feasible} estimator of the optimal $K$-MD estimator derived in Theorem \ref{thm:MD_main} where, in each iteration step, we estimate the optimal weight matrix.
+Throughout this section, the optimal $K$-MD estimator is a {\it feasible} estimator of the optimal $K$-MD estimator derived in Theorem \ref{thm:MD_main} in the last iteration step and the $k$-PML weight matrix in steps $k=1,\dots,K-1$.
 According to our theoretical results, this feasible optimal $K$-MD estimator is optimal among $K$-MD estimators, has zero asymptotic bias, and has an asymptotic variance that does not change with $K$.
 For the most part, these predictions are satisfied in our simulations.
-First, the empirical variance and mean squared error are again extremely close, and so the finite-sample bias is almost negligible.
+Once again, this is a consequence of using sample sizes that are large relative to the dimensionality of the model.
+First, we note that the empirical variance and mean squared error are again extremely close, and so the finite-sample bias is almost negligible.
 Second, the empirical variance is close to the one predicted by our asymptotic analysis.
 As predicted by the ``optimality'' result in Theorem \ref{thm:MD_main}, the feasible optimal $K$-MD estimator is more efficient than the $K$-PML estimator.
 For most values of $K$ under consideration, the empirical variance of the $K$-MD estimator appears to be invariant to $K$, especially for the larger sample sizes.
 However, we find that the empirical variance decreases slightly between $K=1$ and $K=2$.
 Our first-order asymptotic analysis cannot explain this last empirical finding.
 This anomalous behavior for low values of $K$ is analogous to the one found for the $K$-PML estimator by \cite{aguirregabiria/mira:2002} and rationalized by the higher-order analysis in \cite{kasahara/shimotsu:2008}.
 In Section \ref{sec:highorder}, we show that a high-order analysis can explain these anomalous simulation results for the $K$-MD estimator.
-Finally, the computational cost of the optimal $K$-MD estimator is relatively higher than the $K$-PML estimator and rises linearly with $K$.
-In particular, the optimal $1$-MD estimator has a similar computational cost as the $7$-PML estimator.
+Finally, the computational cost of the optimal $K$-MD estimator is considerably higher than the $K$-PML estimator.
+In particular, computing the optimally weighted $1$-MD, $2$-MD, and $3$-MD estimators takes us roughly $33\%$, $75\%$, and $80\%$ more time than computing the $20$-PML estimator, respectively.
+The reason behind this difference is that the $K$-PML estimator does not require estimating an optimal weight matrix, while the optimal $K$-MD estimator does.
+This optimal weight matrix for the $K$-MD estimator requires estimating $\Psi_P$ and $\Psi_\alpha$ (the latter only when $K>1$).
+As noted by an anonymous referee, the computational cost of estimating $\Psi_P$ in large models can be significant, as its dimension grows quadratically with $d_P$.

 Table \ref{tab:MC2} provides results for the second parameter value, i.e., $(\lambda _{RN}^{\ast },\lambda _{EC}^{\ast },\lambda _{RS}^{\ast },\lambda _{FC,1}^{\ast },\lambda _{FC,2}^{\ast },\beta^{\ast }) = (2,1.8,0.2,0.01,0.03,0.95)$.
 Recall that this parameter value produced an asymptotic variance of the $K$-PML estimator of $\lambda_{RN}^{\ast }$ that increases with $K$ (see Figures \ref{fig:example2} and \ref{fig:example2B}, repeated at the bottom of Table \ref{tab:MC2}).
 In turn, Table \ref{tab:MC3} provides results for the third parameter value, i.e., $(\lambda _{RN}^{\ast },\lambda _{EC}^{\ast },\lambda _{RS}^{\ast },\lambda _{FC,1}^{\ast },\lambda _{FC,2}^{\ast },\beta^{\ast }) = (2.2,1.45,0.45,0.22,0.29,0.95)$.
 This parameter value produced an asymptotic variance of the $K$-PML estimator of $\lambda_{RN}^{\ast }$ that wiggles with $K$ (see Figures \ref{fig:example3} and \ref{fig:example3B}, repeated at the bottom of Table \ref{tab:MC3}).